25 Pixie Haircuts for a Bold, Modern Look in 2026

 The rounded silhouette is the most universally flattering pixie shape because the curves complement every face shape rather than creating angular contrast.
 A round brush during blow-drying creates the smooth, curved surface.
 This is the recommended pixie for fine hair because the rounded shape gives the illusion of fullness and density.

-19. The Disconnected Pixie
+19. The Feathered Pixie

 20. The Wavy Pixie